mikke89/RmlUi/Samples/readme.md

  * shell       - Common platform specific code used by all the samples for open windows, processing input and access files.
-                 Supports Windows, MacOS and Linux
+                 Supports Windows, macOS and Linux

  * tutorial    - Tutorial code that should be used in conjunction with the tutorials on the RmlUi website.